bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I'm trying to think.
 The mempool stuff would be awesome to see fixed.
 We're wasting a lot of block space, package relay.
-If you're wasting

-Speaker 2: 01:01:50

-a lot

-Dusty Dettmer: 01:01:50

-of space with these anchors, that could all go away with those.
+If you're wasting a lot of space with these anchors, that could all go away with those.
 Those are the three that come to mind.
 You guys got any other core projects you guys are favoring?